-Central Valley Community Foundation is currently working in partnership with The James Irvine Foundation, The William and Flora Hewlett Foundation and the S. D. Bechtel, Jr. Foundation.
-By partnering with these other funders we have been able to make significant progress on some of the most complex issues facing our region.
+The Central Valley Community Foundation (CVCF) is currently working in partnership with The James Irvine Foundation, the William and Flora Hewlett Foundation, and the S. D. Bechtel, Jr. Foundation.
+By partnering with these funders we have been able to make significant progress on some of the most complex issues facing our region.

 The project is supported by a grant from The James Irvine Foundation.